Bungay High School

 Bungay High School is a mixed-sex secondary school with academy status in the town of Bungay in the north of the English county of Suffolk.
-It caters for children aged 11 to 18.
-The school was founded as Bungay Grammar School in 1565 and became Bungay High School in 1974.
+It caters for pupils aged 11 to 18.
+The school was founded by Lionel Throckmorton (or Throkmorton) as Bungay Grammar School in 1565 and became Bungay High School in 1974.
 It occupies a site on the Queen's Road site to the south of the town centre.

 The school operates a sixth form on the site of the high school.
 This caters for post-16 students, including offering a range of vocational and academic qualification.
 The school also operated North Suffolk Skills Academy in Halesworth, 9 mi south of Bungay.
 This closed in August 2017 due to the lack of funding.

 In 2021, the school was awarded an Ofsted inspection rating of "good".